nu-tech-ethics/spring2024/pages/_assignments/final.md

 > * Hosting a podcast series
 > * And more!
 We've curated a list of resources [here](../resources) that can give you some ideas.

 You may work individually or in groups of no more than three (3) people.
+(Yes, graduate credit students can work with undergraduate credit students.)

 ## II.
 Format
 Final submission of the project will include: